rtcharity/resources.eahub.org/content/guides_and_tips/common-objections-to-earning-to-give.md

 >
 > For instance a company may want to exploit emerging markets for tobacco products. –**Mark in Colorado**

-These kind of retorts are why it’s very important to mention [replaceability](https://80000hours.org/2012/03/the-replaceability-effect-working-in-unethical-industries-part-1/): that if you don’t work in an unethical industry, someone else (who’s probably more unethical)1 will take your place.
+These kind of retorts are why it’s very important to mention [replaceability](https://80000hours.org/2012/03/the-replaceability-effect-working-in-unethical-industries-part-1/): that if you don’t work in an unethical industry, someone else <del>(who’s probably more unethical)</del>[<sup>1</sup>](#note-1) will take your place.
 For a lot of people, after they hear the replaceability argument, it seems so obvious in retrospect that they don’t mention it except as a counter-argument when they realize that other people haven’t figured it out.

 But in fact, it seems replaceability (and more generally, thinking about marginal, rather than total, effects) is highly non-obvious to most people.
 So I think we need to talk about replaceability a lot more, especially in mainstream sources.